akhenakh/kvtiles/README.md

 Regions are precomputed, simply pull the image and you are good to go.

-Using the MVT format extracted from MBTiles, kvtiles is using a key value storage to speed up queries.
+Using the MVT format extracted from MBTiles, kvtiles is now using [PMTiles](https://protomaps.com/).

 In short this project provides [self hosted map tiles](https://blog.nobugware.com/post/2019/self_hosted_world_maps/).